 This section is non-normative.

-OSLC Tracked Resource Set provides a general-purpose mechanism for making a large set of resource URIs discoverable and for reporting ongoing changes affecting the set.
-This allows tools to exposes a live feed of linked lifecycle data via a tracked resource set in a way that permits others tool to build and maintain live, searchable information based on that linked data.
+OSLC Tracked Resource Set (TRS) provides a general-purpose mechanism for making a large set of resource URIs discoverable and for reporting ongoing changes affecting the set.
+This allows tools to expose a live feed of linked lifecycle data via a Tracked Resource Set in a way that permits other tool to build and maintain live, searchable information based on that linked data.

-A Tracked Resource Set (TRS) Server maintains one or more Resource Sets.
-A Resource Set consists of a finite, enumerable set of Tracked Resources identified by a URI.
-A Tracked Resource Set Client can discover the Resources Sets provided by a TRS Server and use this information to track changes to Tracked Resources for its purposes.
+A TRS Server maintains one or more Resource Sets.
+A Tracked Resource Set consists of a finite, enumerable set of Tracked Resources identified by a URI.
+A Tracked Resource Set Client can discover the Tracked Resources Sets provided by a TRS Server and use this information to track changes to Tracked Resources for its purposes.
 The TRS Server will have its own criteria for determining the exact set of Tracked Resources in its Resource Sets at any point in time.
 However, TRS Clients need not be aware of the TRS Server's criteria, and will instead discover a Resource Set’s members by interacting with the TRS Server using the Tracked Resource Set protocol.

 A TRS Server specifies an HTTP(S) URI corresponding to its Resource Set.
 This is referred to as the Tracked Resource Set URI.